Torzhok: History

-The town was incorporated into the Grand Duchy of Moscow with the rest of the Novgorod Republic in 1478.
-The armies of a Sigmund the III of Poland frequently ravaged it during the Time of Troubles.
+The town was incorporated into the Grand Principality of Moscow, along with the rest of the Novgorod Republic, in 1478.
+Torzhok's importance was recognized by Moscow: a kremlin (fortress) with eleven towers was built, with the walls of the kremlin lasting until the 18th century.
+However, Torzhok lost its commercial importance as Novgorod declined.
+The armies of Sigmund III of Poland frequently ravaged it during the Time of Troubles.

+Following the founding of St. Petersburg in 1703, Torzhok regained its importance as it became a major shipment point.
 During the imperial period, Torzhok was known as an important post station on the highway from Moscow to St. Petersburg.
+Catherine the Great commissioned the architect Matvey Kazakov to build a palace there.
+Catherine's plan to transform Russian provincial life led to the construction of a new central square and market buildings in Torzhok.
+As a result, it became known as a modest cultural center.
 Alexander Pushkin, for instance, used to pass through Torzhok on a number of occasions, and there is a museum dedicated to him in the town.
+Other writers, including Nikolai Gogol, Alexander Radishchev, Leo Tolstoy, and Ivan Turgenev also visited the town.

-In the course of the administrative reform carried out in 1708 by Peter the Great, Torzhok was included into Ingermanlandia Governorate (since 1710 known as Saint Petersburg Governorate), and in 1727 Novgorod Governorate split off.
+In the course of the administrative reform carried out in 1708 by Peter the Great, Torzhok was included into Ingermanlandia Governorate (since 1710 known as Saint Petersburg Governorate), and in 1727, Novgorod Governorate split off.
 In 1775, Tver Viceroyalty was formed from the lands which previously belonged to Moscow and Novgorod Governorates, and Torzhok was transferred to Tver Viceroyalty, which in 1796 was transformed to Tver Governorate.
 In 1775, Novotorzhsky Uyezd was established, with the center in Torzhok, and Torzhok was granted town status.